-Although our tour guide had given us clear instructions to remain quiet throughout the trek, some notorious noisemakers would not refrain from shouting.
-Despite being told repeatedly that monkeys and their cousins hate noise pollution, my travel companions were too excited to keep their voices in check.
+Although our tour guide had given us clear instructions to remain quiet throughout the trek, some notorious noisemakers in the group would not refrain from shouting.
+Despite being told repeatedly that monkeys and their cousins hate noise pollution, my travel companions were too excited to keep their voices low.

 This group of young and hyper Kigali dwellers barely followed instructions.
 As if that wasn’t enough to test our guide’s patience, the youngsters could not keep time even though they moved faster than the older tourists we found in the forest.